akutuzova11/react-to-do-list/README.md

 5. Click the **checkmark button** to toggle the task's completion status or the **trash can icon** to delete it.
 6. Click the **"Ukończ wszystkie"** button to mark all tasks as completed.
 7. Use the **"Ukryj ukończone"** button to hide or show completed tasks.

+Note: The application interface is in Polish, and tasks are saved locally in your browser using `localStorage`.

 ## Contributing